savar95x/dotfiles/README.md

 also, all the x11 depedencies, and the ones required for compiling st and 2bwm, that you'll have to figure out yourself from the error messages, as it is distro dependent

 ### Manual
-this will store everything in $HOME/.local/repos/
+This will store everything in $HOME/.local/repos/

-making that direcotory
+- Making that direcotory
 ```bash
 mkdir -p $HOME/.local/repos/savar95x
 ```

-installing 2bwm
+- Installing 2bwm
 ```bash
 cd $HOME/.local/repos/savar95x
 git clone https://github.com/savar95x/2bwm.git